MaxenceDC/ProgrammingChallenges/Challenges/Algorithmic/69-mandelbrot/README.md

 ### Rendering the Mandelbrot Set

-I first defined a function `get_pixel` that would determine if a given complex number $c$ belonged to the set or not, and return a `LumaA` (transparent grayscale) pixel based on the numbers of iteration it took for $c$ to diverge.
+I first defined a function `get_pixel` that would determine if a given complex number $c$ (determined from two givens `px` and `py` coordinated in the image) belonged to the set or not, and return a `LumaA` (transparent grayscale) pixel based on the numbers of iteration it took for $c$ to diverge.
 I then needed a way to represent a complex number inside my code.
 That's why I added the `num-complex` crate and imported it using the `use` keyword in the `main.rs` file.
-Inside the `get_pixel` function, I started by declaring two variables
+Inside the `get_pixel` function, I started by declaring three variables:

+- `i`, mutable, to keep count of the numbers of iterations that happened before $z_n(c)$ bailed out.
+- `z`, also mutable, which is basically the current $z_n$.
+- `c`, the complex number represented at position `px` and `py` in the image.